dgaydukov/cert-spring5/files/spring5.md

 When you add spring test starter (`spring-boot-starter-test`), `junit` is added by default. `TestNG` is not supported.
 If you want to use `TestNG` instead of `junit` you have to manually add it to `pom.xml`.
 Spring is commonly used and has a strong support for unit & integration testing.
 Moreover for unit you generally should start app context.
 Just use some mocks.
 But if you run integration tests then generally you need to start your app and have full app context.
 `UAT (user acceptance test`) - special tests that run by end users to verify that business flow is correct.
 The need arises cause developers use unit/integration tests.
 Qa have their tests, but no one of them test the system as a whole (end to end flow).
+`@WebAppConfiguration` - class-level annotation that is used to declare that the `ApplicationContext` loaded for an integration test should be a `WebApplicationContext`, must be used in conjunction with `@ContextConfiguration`.

 ###### TestPropertySource and TestPropertyValues
 In testing you can add custom properties in 2 ways